www.rockingscots.co.uk

 East-West had a big following for their long improvisations - again,

-stayed open til the early hours at weekends.
-The Top Story club at the
+which stayed open til the early hours at weekends.
+The Top Story

 In 1969 I organised Edinburgh's first concert-in-the park in the Meadows.
 On